ZanderH-code/ZanderH-code/README.md

 # Hi there 👋

-I'm **Zander**, a developer from Sudbury, CA, currently studying at Laurentian University.
+I'm **Zander**, currently studying at Laurentian University.
 I'm passionate about creating innovative applications and exploring the intersection of technology and gaming.

 ## Tech Stack